Vyshak-Sreedhar/Event_management_dashboard/README.md

 Project Overview

 The Event Management Dashboard streamlines event creation, attendee management, and task tracking.
-It features a responsive interface, RESTful APIs, and additional features like authentication, progress visualization, and a calendar view for events.
+It features a responsive interface, RESTful APIs, and additional features like authentication, progress visualization, and a calendar view for events..

 Features